tree-sitter-grammars/tree-sitter-meson/README.md

-# tree-sitter-qml
+# tree-sitter-meson

-Treesitter train and test
+Treesitter for meson build

+## base.js

+about the base types and command

+## closue.js

+if else and loop

+## operation.js

+operate